-Find out the what, how and why your body reacts when you breathe in pollen.
+Find out the what, how and why your body reacts when you breathe in allergens.

 One of the most common (and annoying) symptoms of allergies is sneezing.
 Allergens can make you sneeze once, twice or even repeatedly.

 Here’s the low down if you’ve ever wondered what causes sneezing from allergies and why?

 You know that feeling, when your nose starts to twitch?
 That’s the start of a sneeze.